pablogrisafi1975/powermock-legacy/ProjectHome.md

 # News #
 **2011-08-18:** Good news! (for my ego at least):  Jan & Johan from JayWay, the original authors for PowerMock have been kind enough to link to this project.
 Yeah, I'm the greatest man alive!

 **2011-08-28:** Bad news.
 I'm officially leaving the project.
 I don't need it anymore (working in java 1.5 for now on, oh yeah that's how I like it!), and I don't have either  time or will to go on with this.
 Since PowerMock-Legacy had only 11 downloads, I assume there's not going to be a riot about that.
 If you want to use it, go on and download, it does work.
-If you want to improve it by fixing bugs and/or extending functionality, please do not fork it.
-Just drop me a line and I will give you full power over it.
+If you want to improve it by fixing bugs and/or extending functionality, fork it.
+Just drop me a line if you need any help understanding the mess

 ---